Calculating the cost of downtime to a business

-Firstly, businesses can compare the cost of recovery plans to the associated cost of downtime.
+Firstly, businesses can compare the cost of their recovery plan to the associated cost of downtime.

-This means that the recovery plans should not exceed the cost of downtime.
+The goal is that the recovery plans don’t exceed the cost of downtime.

-To start, you calculate availability, which equals yearly planned downtime + unplanned outages.
+To start, you calculate availability, which = the yearly planned downtime plus any unplanned outages.

 As an example, 99% availability = 87 minutes of downtime per year.